n4kz/weaver/readme.md

 - `path`       Path to working directory, relative to configuration file or absolute.
 Optional
 - `tasks`      Task groups
-- `count`      Task count for group
+- `count`      Task count for group.
+Can be zero
-- `source`     Source file for task group
+- `source`     Source file or executable for task group
 - `persistent` Restart task on unclean exit.
 Defaults to false.
 Boolean.
 Optional
 - `executable` Source is executable itself and v8 instance is not needed to run it.
 Defaults to false.
 Boolean.
 Optional
 - `arguments`  Arguments for tasks in task group.
 Nested array should have length equal to task count.
 Optional
 - `env`        Environment variables for task group.
 Optional
 - `watch`      Restart all tasks in task group when one of watched files was modified.
 Optional
 - `timeout`    Timeout between SIGINT and SIGTERM for stop and restart commands.
 Defaults to 1000ms.
 Optional
+- `runtime`    Minimal runtime required for persistent task to be restarted after unclean exit.
+Defaults to 1000ms.
+Optional
 - `cwd`        Task group working directory.
 Defaults to path.
 Optional
-- `runtime`    Minimal runtime required for persistent task to be restarted after unclean exit

 Configuration file is validated with JSON Schema from file `lib/schema.json`.